 Braemar is an almost perfect example of a Scottish fortified tower house.
 Built in 1628 for the Earl of Mar, the castle served a dual purpose.
 In summer it was a hunting lodge, but its main purpose was to defend the Mar estates against the neighbouring Farquharson clan of Inverey.
 The Farquharsons were technically vassals of the Earl, but that meant little in practice!
 The location at Braemar also meant that the castle could control access through the Cairngorms to Strathspey, and the pass of Glen Derry.

-Mar's castle was a fairy-tale concoction of battlemented towers and turrets protected within a star-shaped curtain wall, not unlike the defenses of Corgarff, further west.
+Mar's castle was a fairytale concoction of battlemented towers and turrets protected within a star-shaped curtain wall, not unlike the defences of Corgarff, further west.

 The Earl of Mar and the Jacobite Rising

 When George I came to the throne in 1714 one of the first things he did was to dismiss many of the ministers in the government of his predecessor, Queen Anne.
 One of those dismissed was Anne's Secretary of State, John Erskine, the Earl of Mar.
 The Earl retired to his Deeside estates, seething with anger and a burning sense of injustice.

 He called a gathering of Highland clan chiefs to Braemar, ostensibly for hunting and feasting, but in reality to plan a revolt against the Hanoverian king.
 On 6 September the Earl of Mar raised the Jacobite standard on a small hill at Braemar and proclaimed James VIII and III as the rightful king.
 The abortive Jacobite Rising came to a shuddering halt at Sheriffmuir just 2 months later, and Mar was forced to flee into exile.